 If your facility has a dehumidifier, make sure its drain lines are clear.
 Clogs in the drainage system prevent excess moisture from flowing out.
 Backups lead to water damage as well as more moisture in your air.

 This has the potential to cause mold growth.
-You do not want mold spores in your heating and cooling system.
+You do not want mold spores in your heating and cooling unit.
 Airborne mold spores can make people sick.
 For managers, this means more employees miss work.

 Review Automation Schedules